 Sometimes, PAM is also called privileged identity management (PIM) or privileged access security (PAS).
 By keeping valuable information under tight control, organizations can minimize the impact of any data breaches that do occur.

-When looking at PAM solutions, organizations should choose a system that includes at least the following features.
+When looking at PAM solutions, organizations should choose a system that includes at least the following features: password management, multifactor authentication, session management, and disaster recovery.

 Instead of giving users credentials to sensitive data, privileged access management software automatically generates a new password for authorized users.
 This prevents manual overrides of the system, while still providing easy access for the people and applications that need it.
 PAM software also protects the actual credentials in a secure environment to keep attackers from finding them.